avani-bajaj/DATA512/data512-a2/README.md

-# DATA 512 A2: Data Curation by Avani Bajaj
+# DATA 512 A2 by Avani Bajaj

 ## Goal